 Markus works as University Lecturer of Food Economics and Business Management in the University of Helsinki, Department of Economics and Management.
 He is also Adjunct professor (Docent) of Economic Sociology in the University of Turku.
 His key interests include ecological economics, foresight, food policy, sustainable development, critical animal studies, meat consumption and vegetarianism (ethical, environmental and social aspects) and consumption.

-Especializou-se nas áreas de Psicologia da Saúde e Psicologia Social do Género, com a dissertação “Food as a way to convey masculinities: how conformity to hegemonic masculinity norms influences men's and women's food consumption”.
+Lúcia has specialized in the topics of Psychology of Health and Social Psychology of Gender with her Master’s dissertation “Food as a way to convey masculinities: how conformity to hegemonic masculinity norms influences men's and women's food consumption”.

 Master’s degree in Clinical and Health Psychology from the Faculty of Psychology, University of Lisbon (FPUL, 2015).
-Currently, a Research Assistant at the Institute of Social Sciences of the University of Lisbon (ICS-ULisboa).
+Currently, a PhD Candidate at Iscte - University Institute of Lisbon and Research Assistant at the Institute of Social Sciences of the University of Lisbon (ICS-ULisboa).

-Some of his main research interests include the psychological determinants of food preference and choice, with special emphasis on emotion.
+Some of his main research interests include the sensory and emotional determinants of food preference and choice.

 Lisa has a PhD in Developmental Psychology (ISPA-Instituto Universitário, 2010) and is a Post-Doc researcher at the Centro de Investigação e Intervenção Social (CIS), ISCTE-Instituto Universitário de Lisboa.